To our friends in the Wide World of Realty:

 4. Terms of payment need to be made clear when approving or scheduling a job.
 AAA Window Repair’s general policy is that payment is due at the time of job completion.
 If payment is to be made later, through escrow or at time of closing, we need to be made aware of that beforehand.

 5. At the time of job completion, you or your designated representative need to be available for a closing walkthrough and to sign off on the work done.
 Unless prior arrangements have been made, payment will be expected at this time.

 We believe that a stricter adherence to these policies will keep things running a bit more smoothly.
 Please remember that we want to do everything we can to help you and your customers, but we need your help to do so.
 As such, communication is the key.
 If you have questions that you need clarified, do not hesitate to call the office and ask.

-Because of the sheer amount work we get during the non-winter months, and the weather that Kansas throws at us on an everchanging basis, please understand that we will help everybody that we can, as quickly as we can, to the best of our abilities.
+Because of the sheer amount work we get during the year, and the weather that Kansas throws at us on an everchanging basis, please understand that we will help everybody that we can, as quickly as we can, to the best of our abilities.
 Schedules will fill up quickly and we appreciate your patience.